 Interest rates are the price of money.
 It is a percentage that translates into an amount of money by which you pay for the use of money.
 This percentage is set by the Superintendence of Banks and Financial Institutions and the transgression of this limit is punishable by law.

-In the field of economics and finance, the concept of interest refers to the cost of having a credit or profitability of savings.
-It is a term that, therefore, can describe the profit, utility, value or gain of a particular thing or activity.
+In the field of economics and finance, the concept of interest refers to the cost of having a credit or the profitability of savings.
+It is a term that, therefore, can describe the profit, utility, value, or gain of a particular thing or activity.

-If it is a deposit, the interest rate that expresses the payment received by the person or company who deposits the money by putting that amount available to the other.
+If it is a deposit, the interest rate expresses the payment received by the person or company who deposits the money by putting that amount available to the other.
 If it is a loan, the interest rate is the amount the debtor must pay to who pays for the use of that money.

 Interest Rate Central Bank & Currency

 The central banks make transactions with other credit institutions through the interest rate.
 The central bank has the ability to affect the interest rates of commercial banks at the rate of inflation in the country and the rate of the national currency.

 A decrease in interest rates increased business activity and increased inflation.
 An increase in interest rates leads to a decline in business activity, lower inflation, and appreciation of the national currency.

 As with any product, the law of supply and demand is fulfilled while easier to get money (more choice, greater liquidity); the interest rate will be lower.
 Conversely, if there is not enough money to lend, the rate will be higher.

 How do interest rates affect the economy?

 Low-interest rates help the growth of the economy, as they facilitate consumption and therefore demand for products.
-In generally think that most products are consumed, more economic growth.
+Generally think that most products are consumed, more economic growth.
 The downside is that this consumption has inflationary trends.

-The interest rate could be high and low depending on many factors.
+The interest rate could be high or low depending on many factors.
 High-interest rates encourage savings and curb inflation since consumption decreases with increasing the cost of debt.
 But to reduce consumption economic growth also slows.